 County Durham and Sunderland Foodbanks are here to help anyone who is facing hunger because of crisis – for the parents skipping meals so their children can eat, for the tenant forced to go hungry just so they can pay the rent, for the elderly person making the stark choice between heating and eating.
 Read more

-Many people experience problems with their finances at times, for many reasons, Getting help is the most important thing.
+Many people experience problems with their finances at times, for many reasons, getting help is the most important thing.
 Community Money Advice County Durham offer a free, confidential, service for anyone with financial issues, debt or managing their money.
 We will not judge you in any way.
 We know that you may not have the time or energy to tackle these problems alone and we help you to sort things out in the best way for you.
 There is a solution and we can help you find it.
 Read more

 The DCP Community Shop aims to be just that: a community and a shop.
 It is an established charity shop in Framwellgate Moor, selling clothing, books, toys and all manner of other household items.
 Profits from the shop are predominantly used to fund the work of County Durham foodbank.
 Read more